zipvilization/Zipvilization/index.md

 As the project became more complex, we documented its concepts, rules, relationships, technical decisions and unresolved questions so that Humans and Artificial Intelligence could work from the same increasingly coherent structure.

-That repository grew with Zipvilization.
+That documentation grew with Zipvilization.

 Eventually, however, we encountered a problem.

-A repository may be an excellent way to preserve and expose a complex system.
+A repository may be an excellent environment for developing and maintaining a complex system.

 It is not necessarily the friendliest way to discover one.

 So we made a decision:

-**turn the repository into an Atlas.**
+**turn the documentation into an Atlas.**

-The documentation remains.

 The depth remains.

+The relationships remain.

-The technical structure remains accessible.
+The technical structure remains part of the project.

-But the website adds another layer over it — one designed to help Humans explore Zipvilization without needing to approach it like a developer reading a repository.
+But the Atlas adds another layer — one designed to help Humans explore Zipvilization without needing to approach it like a developer reading a repository.

 That is why this website can sometimes feel deeper than a conventional website.